department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 > NOTE: The exact language and how to convey this to users is currently being designed and is subject to change.

-In addition, forms uploaded in the claims status tool do not need to be reflected in My VA.
+In addition, documents uploaded in the claims status tool do not need to be reflected in My VA.

 ### Showing form processing status after we receive it in the system of record